-Thanks to the Kroger Foundation, we have been able to place more than 100 potted vegetable plants with homeless men and women in the Nashville area, and teach them about organic gardening and nutrition.
+Thanks to the Kroger Foundation, we have been able to place more than 200 potted vegetable plants with homeless men and women in the Nashville area, and teach them about organic gardening and nutrition.
 We grow the plants from seeds, and deliver them when they began to bloom.
-A number of our homeless friends, many of whom are older and have been homeless for many years, are turning into real gardeners!
+A number of our friends in homelessness, many of whom are older and have been homeless for many years, are turning into real gardeners!